facebook/ktfmt/README.md

-# Using on the command-line
+# Using from the command-line

 * Make sure the `vendor/google-java/format` submodule is populated.
 Either clone with submodules (`git pull --recurse-submodules https://github.com/facebookincubator/ktfmt.git`) or populate the submodule after cloning (`git submodule update --init`)
 * Run `mvn install`